Welcome

 • Brian Quijada, Performer

-Brian Quijada is a playwright, actor, and composer whose original work includes Where Did We Sit on the Bus?, Kid Prince and Pablo, Somewhere Over the Border, and Mexodus.
+BRIAN QUIJADA is a playwright, actor, and composer whose original work includes Where Did We Sit on the Bus?, Kid Prince and Pablo, Somewhere Over the Border, and Mexodus.
 As an actor, Brian has appeared in MCC’s Wolf Play, The Public’s Oedipus El Rey, Roundabout’s Bobbie Clearly and Playwright’s Realm’s My Mañana Comes.
 TV credits include Law and Order SVU, Search Party and Blue Bloods.
 Brian is a recipient of 4 Jeff Awards, 2 Helen Hayes Awards, a Lucille Lortel Award, and is a 3-time Drama Desk nominee.
 He is a proud member of The Ensemble Studio Theatre and proud member of the Lucille Lortel winning-group, The Pack.

 • Nicole Villamil, performer

-Nicole Villamil, Actor.
+NICOLD VILLAMIL, Actor.
 Romeo and Juliet (A.R.T),: Merry Me (New York Theatre Workshop), Wolf Play (MCC Theatre), Wolf Play (Soho Rep), How to load a Musket (59E59), Network (Broadway), Queens (LCT3), Lessons in Survival (Vineyard Theatre -Online Series), MUD (Boundless Theatre), Shakespeare’s R&J (Hangar Theatre), De Profundis (PlayMakers Rep), Tell me I’m not Crazy, The Rose Tattoo (Williamstown Theatre Festival) The Hunchback of Seville, The Love of the Nightingale (Trinity Repertory Co.); TELEVISION: New Amsterdam, The Last OG; [Edu] M.F.A., Brown/Trinity Repertory Co.; B.A., University of Pennsylvania.
 She is the 2023 Lucille Lortel Award Recipient for Outstanding Ensemble. @nicoleavillamil

 • Mitchell Winter, Performer